 For the best flavor & texture, go with smaller (2-4 pound), sweeter pumpkin varieties, like pie or sugar pumpkins.
 The two small pumpkins I roasted produced 8 cups of puree.
 The large jack-o-lantern carving pumpkins would result in a watery, stringy, bland puree.

 Keep your eyes open for cheap pumpkins throughout October, but post-Halloween is really the best time.
 Growers are often looking to unload their leftover pumpkins, sometimes for free.
 So clear out your trunk and ask your friendly farmer (or produce guy) if he can swing you a good deal.

-I’ll be sharing some of my favorite pumpkin recipes, featuring pumpkin puree, in the coming weeks.
 If you haven’t tried roasting and pureeing whole pumpkins yet, this is your year!
 You could even put kids to work on some of these steps.
 So grab a pumpkin and let’s get started!

 Homemade Pumpkin Puree

 - Using a sharp knife, cut the stem off each pumpkin, then cut the pumpkins into quarters.
 With a sturdy spoon, scrape out the seeds and pulp from the center of each piece.
 Place the seeds in a bowl and set aside for later to make roasted pumpkin seeds.

 - Place the pumpkin pieces on a baking sheet and roast in a 350-degree oven for 1 hour (some varieties may take longer), or until the pumpkin is fork-tender.
 The flesh should be soft and dark and the skins should peel off easily when done.

 - Let the pumpkin cool for 10 minutes.
 Using a spoon or your fingers, peel off the skin from the pumpkin pieces and discard.
 Put a few pumpkin pieces at a time into a food processor or blender.
 If you use a blender, you may need to add some additional water.